 I have on many occasions attempted to answer these questions and solve the contradictions, and this is another.
 However I always seem to end at the same place: in the city and needing to come to terms with the city environment and lifestyle.
 The great wonderful landscape of Australia has had to be left behind as I no longer live in the desert or country, or on the mountain.
 I need a city-based culture and belief system and expression, as that is where I live.
 And though my city shares the architecture and market driven work ethic as all other developed countries around the world, I would like to think my Australianness, which has been forming since the time of the First Fleet, makes me, and perhaps other Australians like me, feel different to city dwellers in other parts of the world.

 But what is it?
 I don’t know.
 But I suspect it may have something to do with reflection: taking the time to look at ourselves as individuals who live, and as a nation which lives, in this land and to consider the implications.
-It may be that we need to take time to listen to and learn from Aboriginal heritage Australians and to understand the deep wounds inflicted by 230+ years of colonisation and governmental refusal to allow self-determination.
+It may be that we need to take time to listen to and learn from Aboriginal and Torres Strait Islander peoples and to understand the deep wounds inflicted by 230+ years of colonisation and governmental refusal to allow self-determination.
 Maybe it needs for us to become an independent nation no longer tied to Britain, or until the First Peoples of Australia are acknowledged as such in the constitution and/or there is a Treaty and/or achieve self-determination which should be theirs by right.
 Maybe it is all of this.
 It’s like growing up.
 You need to bounce ‘who you are’ against other adults and peers until at some stage you can stand on your own two feet.
 I also have a fantasy of a First People’s couple as our ‘governors’ general’ or ‘royal couple’.
 In my view that would put everything into perspective

 I love the idea that in the distant past Australia was part of Gondwana, a large mass of land south of the equator which encompassed what was later to become Africa, India and South America, and that geologically and probably environmentally as well, we have ties to those countries.
 I also love the theory that all human existence emerged out of east Africa.
 Yet, at some stage, Gondwana split into four independent land masses, each developing its own culture of flora and fauna.
 Then at another stage some of the original humans chose to leave their place of birth, find a land of their own, and begin the process of developing their own brand of culture in response to the new environment.